-- With a physical or mental impairment that substantially limits one or more major life activities;
+Has a physical or mental impairment that substantially limits one or more major life activities;

-- With a record of such impairment; or
+Has a record of such impairment; or

-- Regarded as having such an impairment.
+Is regarded as having such an impairment.

 The ADA covers employers with 15 or more employees, including state and local governments.
 Please see the national Disabilities (ADA) section.

 Qualified person with a disability.
 Under state law, employers are required to hire or retain a person with a disability who, with or without reasonable ...